MCE Questions & Answers

 - I have taken college courses to complete my CPE requirements.
 How much CPE credit do I receive for a college course?

-CPE credit may be claimed for college-level courses that are within the allowable CPE subject areas, but are not included within the education requirements for licensure.
-When you complete college-level course work for CPE credit, one-semester hour of college-level work equals 15 CPE contact hours and one-quarter credit hour of college-level course work equals 10 contact hours.
+CPE credit may be claimed for college-level courses that are within the allowable CPE subject areas.
+If the college has 15 week semesters, one semester credit equals 15 CPE hours.
+If the college has 10 week semesters (trimesters or quarters), one credit equals 10 CPE hours.
 A copy of an official transcript is acceptable documentation of this course work for CPE credit.

-- If I complete more hours of continuing education than is required in one year, can I use them toward the hours required in a subsequent year?
+- If I complete more hours of continuing education than are required in one year, can I use them toward the hours required in a subsequent year?

 No. Section 7409 of the State Education Law clearly states that the CPE requirement is to be met on an annual basis and that no credits may be transferred from one year to a subsequent year.
-CPE tracking and reporting runs on a standard January 1 - December 31 year, with the exception of the 2009 calendar year.
-Because 2009 is the year of transition from a September 1 - August 31 CPE reporting year to a January 1 - December 31 reporting year, Section 7409 of the State Education Law provides an exception that allows any relevant CPE credits completed from September 1, 2008 through December 31, 2009 to be counted toward the 2009 calendar year reporting period.
+CPE tracking and reporting runs on a standard January 1 - December 31 year.

 Continuing Education Courses and Educational Activities – Acceptable Activities, Subject Areas and Providers